 Question Answered: Meeting the challenges of liquidity planning and forecasting

-For more than a decade, liquidity and forecasting have remained in the top three challenges for CFOs and treasurers globally.
+For more than a decade, liquidity and cash flow forecasting have remained in the top three challenges for CFOs and treasurers globally.
 This begs the question: why has this been a perennial challenge for so long?
 The reason: treasury operations today are, for the most part, a series of unintegrated systems, spreadsheets and silos between groups and other departments.

 Companies are often faced with multiple ERPs, many entities, and different currencies.
 These make the task of managing liquidity a major challenge, not to mention a significant manual effort involving many people.
 The result: lots of time spent gathering and validating data while still not having a full, transparent view into the numbers.
 The volume, variety, velocity and veracity of data generated each day has made traditional analysis – using spreadsheets, for example – obsolete.
 It is just not possible to manually aggregate and analyse that much data with sufficient speed to be able to gain insight, and then turn that insight into action.
+To be able to do so you need the right set of tools.

 What should a treasurer or CFO be asking themselves?